abu-sithik/backstopJS-visual-regression-testing-automation/README.md

  #### 6. Backstop approve: `backstop approve`<a name="bsapprove"></a>
  If the test we ran looks good, then go ahead and approve it.
 Approving changes will update your reference files with the results from your last test.
 Future tests are compared against your most recent approved test screenshots.

+> What we are trying to kind of learn here is that we can run BackstopJS on our computer in a pretty easy & quick way to automate our most of manual visual regression tests.
+In this demo project, we have explored the very simple test scenario to understand the BackstopJS.
+In real time scenarios, we might have to use puppeteer JS scripts to handle a complicated scenarios.